 If the IDFA is not available and no custom identifier is provided, Smart will fallback on its local 24-hour temporary ID.
 This ID is unique to a single device and single app, used solely for frequency capping, and is not transmitted to DSPs.
 In addition, we are currently investigating the support of the new SKAdNetwork APIs and are working closely with DSPs to identify their preferred approach to adapt to this new limitation.

-Contact us to learn how we can help you navigate this transition and ensure you’re reaching your optimal monetization rate.
+Need help navigating this transition?
+We’ll help ensure you’re reaching your optimal monetization rate.